brycecherry75/MAX2870/README.md

 setrf(frequency, R_divider, ReferenceDivisionType): set the reference frequency and reference divider R and reference frequency division type (MAX2870_REF_(UNDIVIDED/HALF/DOUBLE)) - default is 10 MHz/1/undivided - returns an error code

+setfDirect(R_divider, INT_value, MOD_value, FRAC_value, RF_DIVIDER_value, FRACTIONAL_MODE): RF divider value is (1/2/4/8/16/32/64) and fractional mode is a true/false bool - these paramaters will not be checked for invalid values

 setPowerLevel/setAuxPowerLevel(PowerLevel): set the power level (0 to disable or 1-4) and write to the MAX2870 in one operation - returns an error code

 WriteSweepRegs(*regs): high speed write for registers when used for frequency sweep (*regs is uint32_t and size is as per MAX2870_RegsToWrite